UM-A2SRL/AePW3-LDWG/README.md

 Riso, C. and Cesnik, C. E. S., "Geometrically Nonlinear Effects in Wing Aeroelastic Dynamics at Large Deflections," Journal of Fluids and Structures, 2023.
 DOI: https://doi.org/10.1016/j.jfluidstructs.2023.103897.

-If you use the TU Delft Pazy wing model properties, please cite this repository.
+If you use the TU Delft Pazy wing model properties, please cite our paper:

+Sanghi, D., Riso, C., and Cesnik, C. E. S., "Evaluation of Aeroelastic Models for Gust Response Prediction in Very Flexible Wings," International Forum on Aeroelasticity and Structural Dynamics, 2024.

 ## Issues